Efficient Computational method using random matrices describing critical thermodynamics: Summaries and Conclusions

 We studied the spectral properties of the so-called Wishart matrices built from the time evolution of spins systems.
 The spectra fluctuations mimic the system's thermodynamics independent of the order of the phase transition.
-Our test bed was the Potts model since we could verify if the approach correctly describes the second and first-order points.
+We used the Potts model as our test bed to assess whether the approach accurately characterizes both the second and weak first-order points.
+Additionally, this model allows us to investigate how the method performs in the presence of a few higher first-order points.

 The phase transition occurs because the distribution of correlations changes from a two-peaked shape at low temperatures to a gaussian-like distribution for temperatures above the critical one.

 From the point of view of the density of eigenvalues of Wishart matrices, we observe gaps that appear and are \textquotedblleft healed\textquotedblright\ at proximities of transition points (continuous or discontinuous ones).